 On July 29, 2022, Iowa greyhound breeder Jon Stidham was ordered to spend 15 months in prison, pay a fine of $7,500 and forfeit $527,510 in proceeds from illegal drug sales.
-Months earlier, he had pleaded guilty in federal court to illegally selling hundreds of thousands of doses of performance-enhancing drugs for greyhound racing dogs.
 Stidham, a longtime Board Member of the Iowa Greyhound Association, was convicted of conspiracy to deliver, distribute or dispense methyltestosterone, an anabolic steroid used by the greyhound racing industry as a way to suppress estrus and prevent a loss of race days.
-He also pleaded guilty to conspiracy to introduce misbranded drugs into interstate commerce with intent to defraud.
 Stidham also sold DIY medical kits as well as whips for use in breeding and racing kennels.
 Read more here.

-Greyhound racing in Iowa is regulated by the Iowa Racing and Gaming Commission which enforces pari-mutuel wagering rules.
-In 2017, a total of $1,281,104 was wagered on live greyhound racing at Iowa’s Dubuque track, a decline of 41.7% from 2007.2
+Greyhound racing in Iowa was regulated by the Iowa Racing and Gaming Commission which enforced all pari-mutuel wagering rules.
+In 2017, a total of $1,281,104 was wagered on live greyhound racing at Iowa’s Dubuque track, a decline of 41.7% from 2007.5

 Read more >